ewaldmire/ascender/docs/inventory/inventory_plugins.md

 For cloud inventory sources (such as ec2, gce, etc.) inventory updates changed from using deprecated inventory scripts, to using YAML files which are parsed by their respective inventory plugin.

-Regardless of whether Ansible 2.9 or later is used, Ascender should use the inventory plugin from the collection inside of the execution environment where the inventory update runs.
-The needed collections are in the Ascender default execution environment:
+Regardless of whether Ansible 2.9 or later is used, climber should use the inventory plugin from the collection inside of the execution environment where the inventory update runs.
+The needed collections are in the climber default execution environment:

 https://github.com/ansible/awx-ee